-Debris flow are common below the Mount Pisgah cliffs and deposits of transported material make up large aprons of colluvium that extend between the bottom of the cliffs and Lake Willoughby.
+Debris flows deposits are common below the Mount Pisgah cliffs and these materials make up large aprons of colluvium that extend between the bottom of the cliffs and Lake Willoughby.
 Several small debris flows occurred on this slope during the June 2024 mapping season.
 Small landslides are common along many of the streams in the region.
 Only one large landslide was mapped in the area and that occurs in an unpopulated area along the western side of the Passumpsic River (West Branch) valley.